rubyforgood/rubybythebay.org/sponsors.md

 - Thanks on Twitter
 - Mention at welcome announcements and on-site job fair
 - Option to pass out swag at the event
-- Can suggest 1 projects to be worked on at the event
+- Can suggest one project to be worked on at the event
 - Opening song dedicated to your company at one of the three karaoke evenings
 - Two tickets to attend the conference